kadarakos/kiko-now/_posts/2020-03-29-Squashchetta.md

 title: Squashchetta
 ---

-During the COVID-19 outbreak trying to maintain the lack of your chiseled body with home workouts you start to wonder: what is left in this world to enjoy?
+As an effort to maintain the
+lack of their chiseled bodies with home workouts the Twin Flames wondered: what is left to enjoy in this COVID-19 ridden world?
 The answer is obviously: Butternut Squash.
 (I also just wanted to eat something vegan that doesn't make me fart very bad.)